Yoochang-Kim/Efficient-Pathfinding-in-Flooded-Situation/README.md

 # FloodPathfinder

 ## Introduction
 The C program simulates a pathfinding robot in a flood scenario.
-It uses Dijkstra and A* algorithms to find the shortest path to reach destination.
+It uses Dijkstra and A* algorithms to find the shortest path to reach the destination.

 ## Features
 - Simulates a city map with impassable buildings and walls, and navigable water and roads.